jaredrgray/fast-cars-crash/README.md

 # Fast Cars Crash

-This program aggregates Internet of Things (Io)T sampling data, represented as a single input text file.
+This program aggregates Internet of Things (IoT) sampling data, represented as a single input text file.
 We output the resulting aggregations to a series of output text files.

 ## System Requirements